Cruises From Ft Lauderdale By Month:

 Allure and Oasis Of The Seas – AquaTheater Suites

-Celebrity Cruise Lines new ship the Celebrity Equinox will cruise from Fort Lauderdale for a 10-day Southern Caribbean cruise with stops in St. Thomas/Charlotte Amalie, Basseterre, Barbados/Bridgetown, Roseau, Philipsburg/St. Maarten, and return to Fort Lauderdale.
+Celebrity Cruise Lines newest ships; Solstice & Equinox feature upscale modern luxury and will cruise from Fort Lauderdale for a 7 & 10-day Southern Caribbean cruise with stops in St. Thomas/Charlotte Amalie, Basseterre, Barbados/Bridgetown, Roseau, Philipsburg/St. Maarten, and return to Fort Lauderdale.

 Holland America Line-ms Nieuw Amsterdam offers 7 day cruises to Grand Turk, San Juan/Puerto Rico, St. Thomas and Half Moon Cay ( a private island ).